 Natasha holds a doctorate of education in international education policy from Columbia University and a master’s in international and community development from Deakin University, Australia.
 She is also a founding board member and former president of the Gulf Comparative Education Society.
 Her latest research focuses on the role and impact of Arab father involvement, philanthropy and education, and access and equity in the Gulf education sector.

-- Arushi Terway, Senior Lead Research Associate, NORRAG, New Delhi
+- Arushi Terway, Senior Lead Research Associate, NORRAG, India

 Call for Papers: